hogbergmarkus/snaps/README.md

 - Make sure you are in the root directory, then run `npm install`

 - In the src directory, open axiosDefaults.js and change `axios.defaults.baseURL` to your own API url.

+## Testing

+### Validation

+I ran all my pages through the [W3C markup validation service](https://validator.w3.org/#validate_by_uri) with no errors.

+My custom CSS was checked using [jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input) with no errors.

+The console and terminal are showing no errors from my JSX and JavaScript.